-According to a recent Lifehacker tip, the real secret to perfect baked potatoes involves making the process even simpler than it already is.
-After washing your potatoes (perhaps in your dishwasher, if you’re planning on making more than a few), poke it with a few holes and slather it in plenty of fat or oil.
+According to a Lifehacker.com tip, the real secret to perfect baked potatoes involves making the process even simpler than it already is.
+After washing your potatoes (perhaps in your dishwasher, if you’re planning on making more than a few), poke them with a few holes and slather them in plenty of fat or oil.
 The article mentions duck fat as a good choice, but butter and vegetable or oil work just as well.
 Then sprinkle on a bunch of regular table salt — or, as they colorfully wrote, “assault it with salt.”

 Next, not only do they recommend skipping aluminum foil, but also placing the spud directly onto the oven rack rather than dirtying a baking sheet.
 It feels pretty rogue — and you need to be careful, especially considering it’ll be slippery with all that oil or fat on it.

 What is the perfect temperature for a baked potato?

 You’ll want to let your potatoes cook at about 400 degrees Fahrenheit for at least 45 minutes.
 (Preheat your oven before you put that spud on the rack.)
 The timing will vary based on how large your potatoes are, so check them with a fork until they’re tender.

 The article recommends flipping the potatoes once or twice as they cook.
 I tried the technique with a medium-sized spud that I rubbed with olive oil and salt, then turned at the 20 minute mark and let heat for another 25.
 Although they claim most potatoes will take an hour, mine was ready to go after exactly 45 minutes.